elastest/elastest-toolbox/docs/index.md

 ElasTest can be executed in two modes:
 * **full**: ElasTest is executed with all components.
 It is ideal to execute in a server with high computing resources.
 It can take several minutes to start all services included.
-* **lite**: This mode is designed to be lighter than `normal` mode.
+* **lite**: This mode is designed to be lighter than `full` mode.
 It executes a basic persistence (no redundancy) and doesn't execute the monitoring platform.
 It is ideal to execute ElasTest in the development laptop as it consume less resources and starts in less time.

 Test Support Services and Engines are started on demand by the user when needed to improve startup time and save some resources if that components are not used.

 ## How to start ElasTest

-ElasTest is executed in `normal` mode with the following command:
+ElasTest is executed in `full` mode with the following command:
 ```
 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start
 ```